From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Sensitivity Analysis

-As an additional sensitivity check, the ATE for employment duration is estimated in the third year following the start of the unemployment spell, rather than the programme's start.
-This outcome measure does not require estimating pseudo-start dates, as it is observed for all individuals, including non-participants.
+As an additional sensitivity check, the ATE for employment duration is estimated in the third year following the start of the unemployment spell, rather than the start of the programme.
+This alternative outcome measure does not require estimating pseudo-start dates, as it is observed for all individuals, including non-participants.
 In the main analysis, non-participants who were no longer unemployed at the time of their predicted pseudo-programme start date were eliminated.
 Without this correction, it is expected to observe smaller average treatment effects since the control group contains more individuals who find a job before being treated.

-Table \ref{table:robu_nodates} shows the ATEs for both samples (PERM and TEMP) with the alternative outcome.
+This hypothesis is confirmed in Table \ref{table:robu_nodates}, showing ATEs for both samples (PERM and TEMP) with the alternative outcome.
 As expected, all the programmes demonstrate lower average treatment effects than those estimated using the pseudo dates (Table \ref{table:ate_both}).
 Thus, despite being somewhat more negative, these results are qualitatively in line with the main results.

+A final sensitivity analysis assesses whether the simulated policy allocations from the policy trees can be improved through data-driven selection of policy variables.
+Additional covariates are chosen based on a variable importance ranking that identifies features predictive of treatment effect heterogeneity and thus potentially valuable for targeting.\footnote{Variable importance is measured as the decrease in $R^2$ when a given covariate is randomly permuted in a random forest regression of the IATEs on the covariates.} The extended covariate set includes all variables from the main analysis, complemented by the population size of the unemployed individual's municipality, canton of residence, local language proficiency, and employment history five and ten years prior to unemployment.
+While these additions may enhance targeting and increase welfare, they also raise computational cost.

+The results for the PERM sample, reported in Table~\ref{table:policy_tree_rob}, show that treatment assignments and associated welfare gains remain largely stable compared to those based on the more limited set of policy variables in Table~\ref{table:policy_tree}.
+The share of individuals assigned to WS and NP increases slightly, accompanied by a marginal improvement in overall welfare.
+Consistent with the findings from the main analysis, the depth-4 tree assigns a larger share of individuals to BC, TC, and EP compared to shallower trees, while achieving nearly identical welfare outcomes.
+This confirms that the result of prioritising Temporary Wage Subsidies in the PERM sample is not sensitive to the different sets of covariates, at least within the specifications analysed.